biogeojake/GEOL_590/hmk/hmk_08/hmk_08.md

     12 wide_lines   142   54.3  16.8   47.8  26.9
     13 x_shape      142   54.3  16.8   47.8  26.9

 There are many more groups within this dataset.
 The number of observations within each group is the same.
 The mean and standard deviations of both `x` and `y` appear to have more variation within the hundredths and thousandths place.

+Once again, looking at the data sets, these are clearly different and are very fun to look at.

 # Q2: pivoting

 We can explore the relationship between income and various religion by using the `relig_income` data set.
 I used `pivot_longer()` to adjust the data structure into a a more appropriate format to best use aesthetics and grouping to feed into `ggplot`.

 We can then use a bar graph to to see the number of people with different income ranges by religion.

 ``` r
 d3 <- relig_income %>%